modellerUpdated 2026-06-12

 1. Source statistics

-You can recompute on demand from the Connections page (per-source freshness chip + Recompute button) or set a per-source cadence (daily / weekly / monthly).
-The Statistics inspector tab in the OptimizerPanel shows the raw numbers — useful even outside the predictor for picking dimensions and naming display folders.
+You refresh statistics from the Connections page (each source carries a freshness chip and a Recompute button) or by setting a per-source cadence (daily / weekly / monthly).
+The Statistics inspector — opened from the Sources panel in the Model Builder — shows the raw numbers, which are useful even outside the predictor for choosing dimensions and sizing aggregates.

 2. The scorer